Pulse Propagation Modeling

 Pulse propagation effects as mentioned above are relevant in various kinds of situations.
 Some examples are:

-- Details of the propagation of ultrashort pulses in a mode-locked laser determine the steady-state pulse properties such as pulse duration, bandwidth and chirp, or the stability of pulse generation, multiple pulsing, etc.
+- Details of the propagation of ultrashort pulses in a mode-locked laser determine the steady-state pulse properties such as pulse duration, bandwidth and chirp, and the stability of pulse generation, multiple pulsing, etc.

 - The propagation in fibers is relevant e.g. for pulse amplification, pulse compression and supercontinuum generation, and in optical fiber communications.